YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210508-imitation-2021-intro.md

 ## What is it like to aspire as a K-Pop idol?

 In the era of millions of K-Pop idol trainees, only 0.1% are selected to debut.
 Other than the instense training, what are the other challenges aspiring K-Pop idols go through?
-These are what were revealed in episode 1 of 「Imitation」.
+These are what were revealed in episode 1 of 《Imitation》.

 {{< image
   type="image"